 We add another variable not part of the pre-analysis plan: physical violence.
 It is possible that individuals with traditionally less power (such as Sarah in our running example) got empowered through access to a lawyer to attempt to resolve disputes that would otherwise have been won by more powerful individuals.
 These individuals may have retorted extrajudicially against the plaintiffs.
-In fact, Blattman et al. (2014) finds an increase in physical fights, extrajudicial violence, witch hunt or trial by ordeal after an intervention training some community members on Alternative Dispute Resolution (ADR) mechanisms.
-The authors explain this finding by "a rise in youth-elder tensions that seemed to stem directly from a controversial theme in
+In fact, Blattman, Hartman and Blair (2014) finds an increase in physical fights, extrajudicial violence, witch hunt or trial by ordeal after an intervention training some community members on Alternative Dispute Resolution (ADR) mechanisms.
+The authors explain this finding by "a rise in youth-elder tensions that seemed to stem directly from a controversial theme in the workshops-that young adults and elders deserve equal treatment under the law" (p.113).